opensource21/webtest/Readme.md

 - `webdriver.phantomjs.driver` - the path to phantom.js
 - `browser.accept_languages` - to set the accepted languages, doesn't work for IE.
    For HTMLUnit it sets the browser language.
+- `ffBinaryPath` - the path to FF-executable.
+- `chromeBinaryPath` - the path to FF-executable.

 ## Usage
 First add a maven-dependcy